Equitable Life of Canada life insurance review (2026 update)

 Equitable Life of Canada insurance cost and value

-Equitable’s term life insurance product is priced competitively for non-smoking applicants in good health under age 30 or over age 60, with monthly premiums from 5% to 15% below the industry average.
+Equitable’s term life insurance plan is priced competitively for non-smoking applicants in good health under age 30 or over age 60, with monthly premiums from 5% to 15% below the industry average.
 For non-smokers aged 30-44, however — the key demographic for term life insurance — Equitable’s premiums soar to 8-12% above the industry average.

 Age group